19th and 20th Centuries

 was attached to the back of the original, giving the chronology of the

-family’s history in America from Phineas Pratt’s landing
+family’s history in America from Phineas Pratt’s arrival

 20. Cumner Columbarium - Built in 1982.